General

 Who can make a report?

-Staff and students of BCU, as well as members of the BCU community such as agency staff or visitors, can use Report and Support to make a report.
+Anyone can make a report using Report and Support.
+This includes staff and students of BCU, as well as members of the BCU community such as agency staff or visitors.
 Individuals can report in respect of themselves or on behalf of someone else.

 How does Report and Support fit in with existing reporting routes?